civo/docs/content/docs/compute/custom-image.md

 +--------------------------------------+--------------------------------+----------+-----------+--------------+
 ```

-The `--local` flag filters the list to show only your custom uploaded disk images, excluding system images.
+The `--custom` flag filters the list to show only your custom uploaded disk images, excluding system images.

 </TabItem>
 </Tabs>